aws-samples/Utilizing-Generative-AI-to-build-Fraud-Graphs-utilized-for-Credit-Card-Fraud-Use-Cases-via-GNN/README.md

 Fraud Detection Knowledge Graph Pipeline

-This notebook demonstrates a comprehensive pipeline for creating a fraud detection knowledge graph using AWS services, including Amazon Bedrock, Amazon Neptune, and Neptune ML.
+This notebook demonstrates a comprehensive pipeline for creating a fraud detection knowledge graph using Amazon Bedrock via the Langchain LLM Graph Transformer library.
+The graph is then stored into Neptune where a GNN (graphical neural network) is run via SageMaker to perform the fraudulent transaction detection.

 Overview

 The pipeline consists of the following main steps: